apache/sqoop/docs/src/site/sphinx/admin/Upgrade.rst

   Tool class org.apache.sqoop.tools.tool.UpgradeTool has finished correctly.

-In case of any failure, please take a look into `Upgrade Tool <Tools.html#upgrade>`_ documentation page.
+In case of any failure, please take a look into :ref:`tool-upgrade` documentation page.

 Upgrading Server on start-up
 ----------------------------